The Absolute Best Ice Cream Shop in Every State

 Manolis Ice Cream, Pastries & Cake (Austin, Texas)

 If you’ve got a sweet tooth, Manolis is definitely where you want to be.
 From ice cream to pops, to cakes, all of your sugar needs will be met.
 But their ice cream is unmatched.
-Dulce de leche is both sweet and salty while mint chocolate chip is refreshing yet chocolatey.
+Dulce de leche is both sweet and salty while the mint chocolate chip is refreshing yet chocolatey.
 Grab a spoon—or your own cone—because it’s something you might not want to share!

 Moab Garage (Saint George, Utah)